-Those who wish to submit manuscripts for the next issue should do so before the end of October this year (2021).
+Those who wish to submit manuscripts for the next issue should do so before the end of Januatry this year (2022).

 The next volume (Vol. 5) is scheduled for publication as a special issue in honor of Dr. Vladmir Cermak.

 On this ocassion a new section on short communications will be added for publication of updates of Regional Heat Flow data sets.

 Final publication of Vlume 5 is set for April 2022.